Binsabbar/oracle-cloud-terraform/modules/instances/README.md

 # Booting from an existing Boot Volume
 It is possible to boot a new instance from an existing boot volume using the `optionals` key in the `instances` map.
 If not set, a new boot volume will be created from scratch and used.
 In order to boot from an existing bootVolume set
 `instances[*].optionals.boot_volume_id` and `instances[*].optionals.boot_source_type = "bootVolume`.

+# User Metadata
+To pass script to run during cloud init phase, use the `user_data` parameter in the instance, which is part of the `optionals` parameter.
+See example below

 ## Limitations
 * Advance Configuration of the instance is not yet possible using this module.
 The only configuration acceptable are the ones defined in `variables.tf`.